 The White House hosts First Ladies’ biographies.
 The US House of Representatives offers detailed essays on the four waves of women elected to the body and on individuals members.
 The US Senate includes a collection of brief biographies of the 51 women who have served in the Senate along with a timeline of women who influenced the Senate before the first women Senator entered the Senate in 1922.

 A Look at Women in the Arts

 To integrate the arts into literacy, visit the National Museum of Women in the Arts which opened in Washington, DC, in 1987.
 Among the museum’s many resources for teachers are the See for Yourself cards featuring images and general questions (including a collection of Madonnas).
 Also take a look at ABC – arts, books, creativity.
 That curriculum for fourth and fifth graders offers a series of detailed lessons, each featuring a medium, which together can result in students creating their own art books.
 The curriculum could be a project to plan during a break or over the summer.

 To celebrate Women’s History Month, middle grades ELA teacher Kasey Short offers a list of nonfiction and fiction books representing a wide range of girl’s and women’s voices and experiences in a MiddleWeb post.
 She notes all students benefit from reading about smart, brave women who make positive impacts.

 Women Scientists through History

-President Obama Signs the Lily Ledbetter Fair Pay Restoration Act.
-View the White House video.
+President Obama Signing the Lily Ledbetter Fair Pay Restoration Act in 2009.
+White House video.